 According to this article, you need a period to let the plant dry out. www.gardeningknowhow.com/

 I am having the same issue.
 I think there are just bad batches out there.
 I have had others for years that always bloomed and I never fertilized.
 If you got it at a big box store like I did, I think they don't take care of them in transit and that ruins the bulb.
-The good ones I had came from garden websites.
-They were more expensive, but clearly I got what I paid for, as the cheap ones threw leaves and nothing else.

 My amaryllis have been outside in a large planter for many, many years.
 During all of those years they have bloomed red each year at or near the beginning of spring.
 I am in So.
 California.
 This year there was not a single bloom on all of the 14 bulbs in that planter.Is this normal after so many years?
 The leaves are full, green and healthy.
 They get watered when it rains, which is not often here, and maybe once every two weeks or so.
 They are definitely not over watered.